shahzaibkhalid/react-advanced-issues-and-solutions/README.md

 This repository contains source code of decks, built with MDX-DECK.

-Checkout the slides at ()[https://www.shahzaibkhalid.com/react-advanced-issues-and-solutions]
+Checkout the slides at: https://www.shahzaibkhalid.com/react-advanced-issues-and-solutions